 China is traditionally an agricultural nation and farmers associated downpours with plentiful harvests that would feed them and provide for their families.
 As rain bearers, clouds got the glory for bringing the wet stuff.
 Hence, clouds became linked to abundance.
 Yun, the word for cloud, sounds like the Chinese word for luck or fortune – therefore the two became intrinsically connected.
 Their lofty seat between earth and heaven gave clouds celestial status, with stories and artwork often depicting them as the vehicle of travelling deities – think Monkey Magic!
 Dragons, another powerful, auspicious Chinese symbol are often pictured hiding among storm clouds or creating whirling puffs with their breath.

-Clouds appear on bronze vessels from the Zhou dynasty (circa 1046-221BCE) in a pattern known as yunwen and leiwen (cloud and thunder), which is also known as a meander or key in its western forms.
+Lucky clouds appear on bronze vessels from the Zhou dynasty (circa 1046-221BCE) in a pattern known as yunwen and leiwen (cloud and thunder), which is also known as a meander or key in its western forms.
 From here forward in history, the cloud motif and pattern adorns decorative and wearable arts such as furniture, porcelain, jewellery and clothing.

 Buddhist back scratcher